ned-deily/cpython/Doc/library/sysconfig.rst

 Distutils-based system will follow the same scheme to copy its file in the right places.

-Python currently supports seven schemes:
+Python currently supports six schemes:

-- *posix_prefix*: scheme for Posix platforms like Linux or Mac OS X.  This is the default scheme used when Python or a component is installed.
+- *posix_prefix*: scheme for Posix platforms like Linux or macOS.
+This is the default scheme used when Python or a component is installed.
 - *posix_home*: scheme for Posix platforms used when a *home* option is used upon installation.
 This scheme is used when a component is installed through